hathora/hathora-cloud-sdks/java/docs/RoomV2Api.md

 <a name="createRoom"></a>
 # **createRoom**
-> ConnectionInfoV2 createRoom(appId, createRoomDeprecatedRequest, roomId)
+> ConnectionInfoV2 createRoom(appId, createRoomRequest, roomId)